tomisme/inputs/README.md

 I try to keep copies of most things digital so feel free to [contact me](http://tomisme.com) if you want access to something I haven't linked.

-Inspired by Veit Heller's [ptolemy](https://github.com/hellerve/ptolemy).
+I was inspired by Veit Heller's [ptolemy](https://github.com/hellerve/ptolemy).